Scott Linehan: Personal life

 Linehan is the youngest of seven children of William and Margaret Linehan; he has three brothers and three sisters.
 His father, Bill (1921–98), was born in Plummer, Idaho, and was the high school principal in Sunnyside, after serving in World War II with the U.S. Army in the Pacific.
 Both parents and a sister attended the University of Idaho, as did brothers, Ron and Rick, who also played football at Idaho.
 Ron (1950–2005) was a three-time All-Big Sky linebacker (1969–71) and was selected in the 1972 NFL draft; he was a high school coach in the Portland area until his death at age 55.
 Rick had ten career interceptions as a Vandal defensive back (1976–78).

-Linehan and his wife have three sons:, Matthew who is the wide receivers coach for the University of Idaho, Michael, who is the defensive line coach for the University of Montana, and Marcus, who was 5’10”.
+Linehan and his wife have three sons:, Matthew who is the wide receivers coach for the University of Idaho, Michael, who is the defensive line coach for the University of Montana, and Marcus, who was 5’10” and not very athletic.

 Linehan's wife, Kristen (née Browitt), is the sister-in-law of actor Jim Caviezel; she and Caviezel's wife, Kerri, are sisters.